 - High amounts of human capital and resources

-- Tedious manual processes
+- Tedious, manual and slow processes

 - Having to review original blueprints and creating paper markups of the technology